 - Register of Beneficial Ownership (Commitment 15)

-More information on Ireland’s membership of the Open Government Partnership is available at www.ogpireland.ie
+More information on Ireland’s membership of the Open Government Partnership and on this consultation exercise is available at www.ogpireland.ie

 Notes to Editors